TACC-Cloud/agave-cli/README.md

 Accept the default values, which will hold the API keys you created in the last step.
 Once this returns, you will be authenticated and ready to use the Agave CLI.

-If your auth token expires, you can refresh it rather than pulling a new one.
+If your auth token expires, the CLI will auto-refresh your credential for you.
+You can disable this behavior by setting the following environment variable `AGAVE_DISABLE_AUTO_REFRESH=1`.
+You will then need to refresh your credential manually by calling

 ```
 auth-tokens-refresh